NameNolen/Django-workshop/README.md

 # Django-workshop
-learn how to use Djange
+learn how to use Django